 Ernst Conservation Seeds is permitted to treat switchgrass with Gaucho® XT, which reduces the need for the use of herbicides to control competitive weeds.
 It also increases first-year biomass production.
 Many states allow atrazine, at 1 lb per acre, to control many broadleaf and grassy weeds.
 Annual grasses can be controlled with the addition of Paramount® Herbicide.
 Other herbicides are available for specific conditions.

 A native herbaceous perennial used for biomass in addition to soil stabilization on strip mine spoils and dikes and in buffer strips for nutrient update; provides pasture and hay for cattle and sheep; a source of food and cover for wildlife.

-Native Herbaceous Perennial used for erosion control in sand and gravel pits, mine spoils and roadsides; contributes to diversified biomass production; a high-quality livestock forage; provides food and cover for wildlife.
+A native herbaceous perennial used for erosion control in sand and gravel pits, mine spoils, and roadsides; contributes to diversified biomass production; a high-quality livestock forage; provides food and cover for wildlife.

-Native Herbaceous Perennial good for erosion control, landscaping and roadside beautification; provides food and cover for wildlife.
+A native herbaceous perennial good for erosion control, landscaping, and roadside beautification; provides food and cover for wildlife.

-Native Herbaceous Perennial used for stabilization of coastal dunes, wind erosion control and reclamation of gravel and mine areas; provides food and cover for wildlife.
+A native herbaceous perennial used for stabilization of coastal dunes, wind erosion control, and reclamation of gravel and mine areas; provides food and cover for wildlife.